Occala/netcode.notes/NetworkedConveyorOres/README.md

 Latency: What happens if someone is holding an ore when it's despawned from the pool?
 We can tell clients to drop ores they see being set inactive, that solves a small portion.
 Imagine though, if someone were to pick up an ore that's about to return to the pool and is subsequently reused, the host might interpret it as snapping to their hand, rather than dropping normally.
 To handle this, I provide an incrementing identifier on objects pulled from the pool.
 This increments when they're returned to the pool and only uses 1 byte.
 If state updates (realtime or drop) do not match the synced identifier, we discard the state update.
 This should handle the case of a laggy client (or even a normal client) grabbing an object that returns to the pool and is pulled again by the host, before that remote client interpret it as being returned.
 (Hopefully that makes sense, basically we increment something when pool state changes and we use this to lock out stale data)

+Future:
+- Settled object propagation for clients in session:
+It's probably relevant to network ores that drop off conveyors and settle, to provide a more clear picture on settled objects that happen to leave conveyors more naturally from the host's perspective.
+We could probably infer this from triggers or collisions and some timing, then propagate the settled state.